SergeyFromHell/node-mdbx/README.md

   // Page size (default is 4096)
   pageSize: 65536,

-  // Key mode.
+  // Key convert mode.
 Possible values:
   // 'string' (default) - all returned keys will be auto-converted from buffer to string
-  // 'buffer' - returned keys will be buffers
+  // 'buffer' - returned keys will remain buffers
   keyMode: 'string',

+  // Value convert mode.
+Possible values:
+  // 'string' - all returned values will be auto-converted from buffer to string
+  // 'buffer' (default) - returned values will remain buffers
+  valueMode: 'string',
 });

 // All database operations should be enclosed inside transaction with transact method.
 // It accepts *sync* function as only parameter.
 Nested calls are possible
 // (but commit/rollback mechanics will only work at top-level .transact call).

-const result = db.transact(function action() {
+const result = db.transact(txn => {
-  const dbi = db.getDbi('main');
+  const dbi = txn.getDbi('main');

   // working with dbi